 WHY WE LIKE IT: Produces excellent image quality, thanks to a 24-inch Full HD IPS display, in addition to sporting Dynamic Action Sync technology to help minimize input lag as you play your favorite games.

-LG is a company that has garnered a positive reputation when it comes to manufacturing high-quality monitor panels.
+LG is a company that has garnered a positive reputation when it comes to manufacturing high-quality monitors with solid panel technologies at a reasonable price range.
 The LG 24MP59G-P helps to show precisely why the company is held to such regard with its beautiful 24-inch Full HD IPS display.
 The included IPS display enables an image with better viewing angles and overall clarity than VA counterparts.
 We also like LG’s Dynamic Action Sync technology, which works to minimize input lag in video games.

-Rather than a bland black rectangle or circle, the LG features an attractive, aggressively styled option with red accents — a perfect bit of gamer flare.
+Rather than a bland black rectangle or circle, this IPS gaming monitor features an attractive, aggressively styled option with red accents — a perfect bit of gamer flare.
 We weren’t fans of the ghosting that is sometimes visible with 1ms speed settings turned-on, but at this price-point, it’s not enough to detract from this monitor’s great value.
 Due to the image quality, we also believe the LG is the best budget gaming monitor for PS4 and the best budget gaming monitor for Xbox One.
 If you have a bit more money to spend, compare this with the best ultrawide gaming monitor.

 #7 ASUS VX248H Budget Gaming Monitor